wduraes/Workshops/Arduino Barebones/PCB_Assembly/readme.md

 Click **SET** again once finished to resume the clock.
 It will always resume at the zero second on the time and minute you set.

 The backlight of the LCD is now connected to one of the digital pins on the ATMEGA328 and controlled via code.
 Current code turns the backlight off when the light on the sensor is below the threshold.
-You cna adjust that or just turn the backlight on all the time if you wish.
+You can adjust that or just turn the backlight on all the time if you wish.

 ## Future Enhancements